aatamgajjar/Machine-Learning-A-Z/README.md

 | 10.     | Model Selection & Boosting           | k-fold Cross Validation, Parameter Tuning, Grid Search, XGBoost           |

 Moreover, the course is packed with practical exercises that are based on real-life examples.
-So not only will one learn the theory, but you will also get some hands-on practice building your own models.
+So not only did I learn the theory, but I also got some hands-on practice building my own models.